itsmillertim3/perform2021/cloudmigration/content/01_lab_1/09_serviceflow/index.md

 1. The timeframe defaults to 10 minutes but can be adjusted
 1. Change to the **Throughput** perspective by clicking on the box
-1. Click on the boxes to expand the metrics to see the number of requests and average response times going to the BookingService
+1. Click on the boxes to expand the metrics to see the number of requests and average response times going to the backend sevice
-1. We can see the number of requests  to `backend` service
+1. We can see the number of requests  to `backend` database